-The chimeric antigen receptor T-cell therapy (CAR-T) drugs Yescarta and Kymriah were recommended to be licensed today by the European Medicines Agency (EMA) for the treatment of a number of types of blood cancer, including childhood leukaemia and non-Hodgkin lymphoma.
+The chimeric antigen receptor T-cell therapy (CAR-T) drugs Yescarta and Kymriah were recommended to be licensed recently by the European Medicines Agency (EMA) for the treatment of a number of types of blood cancer, including childhood leukaemia and non-Hodgkin lymphoma.

 CAR-T cell therapies involve immune cell samples being taken from the patient and genetically modified in a laboratory to recognise, seek out and kill cancer cells, before being put back into the patient’s blood system.
 They have shown huge promise in clinical trials around the world in people with blood cancer who fail to respond to other treatments, and are already available for use in the United States.